PedroCristo/README-TEST/README.md

 ## How to Play
 ![How to Play](./assets/images/readme/hangman-explanation-1.jpg)
-* The player has 3 different quizzes in the game.
-For each quiz the user will see the question on the top center [2] and 4 choices [3] are available.
+ The player will have to guess the the right word by inputting letters or the full word, chosen by the computer randomly from a list.
-The player then has to choose one of the choices and if the answer is right will win 25 points.
-The score will be displayed on the bottom right[5].
+* When the game starts the player can see how many letters is in the word [1] and the computer will ask the player to input a letter or a word [7].
-While the game is going on, users can see the progress bar updating any time they answer a question [1] and the question counter will also update on the bottom left [4] .
+* If the player guesses a right letter will see the letter displayed in the word length[3], the hangman stage will remain the same[2] and the score will increase by 25 point[5]
-On the top right the users can check at any time what quiz they are on [6].
+* If the player guesses a wrong letter will see the letter displayed in the wrong letters guesses[4], the hangman stage will turn to the next stage[2] and the number of attempts will decrease by 1 [6]

 #### Right Answer
 ![Right Answer](./assets/images/readme/quiz-land-right-answer.png)